 The area North of LA sees again a different type of scenery, one that mixes coastal views with almost countryside settings.

-We stopped here for a late lunch on our first day and out choice of town was Ventura, which is pleasant and with easy food and petrol options.

-SECOND PASS | The area North of LA sees again a different type of scenery, one that mixes coastal views with almost countryside settings.

 We stopped here for a late lunch on our first day and our choice of town was Ventura, which is pleasant and with easy food and petrol options (great views too!).